Christian Marcolli: Football career

 Marcolli played his youth football with local club FC Aesch.
 He advanced to their first team in the 1989–1990 season and received a number of call-ups to the Swiss national teams under 15 to under 21.

 After having rejected an offer from the then Swiss Champion Grasshopper Club Zürich, he joined FC Basel's first team during the winter break of their 1990–91 season and signed his first professional contract under head-coach Ernst August Künnecke in the second tier of Swiss football.
 After playing in four test games, Marcolli played his domestic league debut for his new club in the home game in the St. Jakob Stadium on 3 March 1990 as Basel won 3–1 against Etoile Carouge.
 He scored his first league goal for his club in the home game on 13 April as Basel were defeated 1–4 by Baden.

 Marcolli stayed with the club for two and a half seasons.
 During this time he played a total of 65 games for Basel scoring a total of 16 goals.
 40 of these games were in the Nationalliga A, six in the Swiss Cup and 19 were friendly games.
 He scored five goals in the domestic league, six in the cup and the other eight were scored during the test games.

-Following his time with Basel Marcolli moved on to play one season with BSC Old Boys and then another season with SR Delémont.
+Following his time with FC Basel, Marcolli played two seasons on loan with BSC Old Boys and SR Delémont.
+In 4.5 years of professional football, he played in nearly 100 professional games, scored 30 goals across league and cup competitions, and earned several caps for the under-21 national team.
 But severe knee injuries forced him to retire early from professional sports.

-Private life
+Professional Career

 Marcolli then studied psychology at the University of Basel, Switzerland as well as sport and performance psychology at the University of Ottawa, Canada.
 He earned his PhD in Applied psychology from the University of Zurich, Switzerland in 2001.

 He is the founder and CEO of Marcolli Executive Excellence, a boutique style consulting company specialized in high performance for executives and leadership teams of blue chip companies.
 In parallel he works as a performance coach with top athletes, having collaborated with Roger Federer, Yann Sommer.
 Dominique Gisin, Michelle Gisin, and Manuel Akanji.